 How to Animate in Procreate Step by Step

-To access the animation assistant, you must go in the top left corner, click on the wrench menu and go to “Canvas.”
+To access the animation assistant, you must go to the top left corner, click on the wrench menu and go to “Canvas”.

 In Procreate, every visible layer is considered to be a new frame in your animation.
 This means that you can’t keep your elements on multiple layers — you need to merge the layers containing all the elements.